 Tap into the Young Professional network.

-The committee has launched an AAPG Young Professionals Facebook site through which you may connect with others who are starting their careers and meet others who may have a few years experience.
+The committee has launched an AAPG Young Professionals Facebook site and a LinkedIn page through which you may connect with others who are starting their careers and meet others who may have a few years experience.
 These members still remember the uncertainty and excitement when they were first out of school and they are ready to help!

 While on Facebook also have a look at the AAPG group that more and more members of AAPG are tapping into.
 Here more “seasoned” members are actively following wall postings and will chime in when they have a word of advice to send your direction or just plain fun to brighten the day.